unikmhz/uxum/README.md

 # UXUM

-An opinionated backend service framework based on axum
+An opinionated backend service framework based on axum.

 ## Project goals

  * Minimum boilerplate code.
  * Minimal performance impact from features not in use.
  * Metrics, tracing, OpenAPI and common service support features available out of the box.
- * Ready to be deployed on a local server, VM or container, on the cloud.
+ * Ready to be deployed on a local server, VM or container, or in the cloud.

 ## Project non-goals